 According to a 2016 report by Forrester Consulting, 71% of customers start their journey online using search engines to discover new products and brands.
 That makes search engines a critical touch point on the SaaS customer journey.

-SEO is a vast topic that stretches well beyond the scope of this particular article.
+SEO for SaaS is a vast topic that stretches well beyond the scope of this particular article.
 However, at a foundational level, SEO mainly involves keyword research, creating and optimizing website content, and building backlinks.
+These processes are typically split into three SEO categories:

 SaaS keyword analysis involves uncovering the phrases and terms your target audience uses to search online.
-Your keywords should align with the interests of potential customers.
+You need to create content targeting relevant keywords that align with the interests of potential customers.

 Here’s how keywords align with the typical SaaS customer journey: